 You thought decluttering your home & life would solve all of your problems, but you still feel sad after decluttering.
 What do you do now?

-However you got inspired to declutter your home & life, you jumped on that band wagon like the rest of us.
-You wanted a simpler life, a manageable home, and balance that would lift you free from negative feelings.
+However you got inspired to declutter your home & life, you jumped on that bandwagon like the rest of us.
+You wanted a simpler life, a manageable home, and a balance that would lift you free from negative feelings.

 The reasons why you may be feeling sad after decluttering vary for everybody.
-We will go through all of those reason below and give you some support to help you overcome that specific sadness.
+We will go through all of the reasons below and give you some support to help you overcome that specific sadness.
 But first, there is one underlying reason why we might all feel a little sad after decluttering.

 Once the clutter was conquered, the fridge was organized, & the phone photos were neatly categorized, you had to re-direct that drive & passion towards something much harder to fix.